fbpx

 GTM’s Tax Automation Services Team is a great resource for ensuring your data and technology are ready for a smooth year-end.
 If you aren’t sure where to start — ask us!
 If you are an OTP user, check out our YouTube series with shortcuts to mastering key features quickly.
 The seven-part series covers automation, configuration, data entry, importing and exporting, reporting, system calculation, unit setup, and other OTP tools.

-Additionally, GTM has compiled a “checklist” of action items below to ensure you are on track to make this year-end as smooth and efficient as possible!
+Additionally, GTM has compiled a Tax Provision Checklist below to ensure you are on track to make this year-end as smooth and efficient as possible!

 1: Rollover of Excel Workpapers + Software Readiness